vmware/chap/USERGUIDE.md

 ### Tainted References

 A tainted reference is one that chap is suggesting is likely a false reference, typically based on some information that chap has derived about an allocation that contains the reference.
 For example, the part of the allocation that contains the reference might not be considered live.
 For example, in a std::vector, the allocation used to hold the contents often is not fully used.
+For most `chap` commands related to allocations, one can add **/skipTaintedReferences true** to avoid using references that chap considered to be tainted.
+The tradeoff is that this generally reduces following false references but can in some cases miss real references if the tainting is calculated incorrectly.

 ### Favored References